-1987 - In January the Merced Canyon Committee publishes its 1-inch thick Comments of the Merced Canyon Committee to the Sierra National Forest Regarding the Draft Land and Resource Management Plan.
+1987 - In January the Merced Canyon Committee publishes its 1-inch-thick Comments of the Merced Canyon Committee to the Sierra National Forest Regarding the Draft Land and Resource Management Plan.
 The comments were authored by Ronald Stork, executive director of the Merced Canyon Committee and provided eligibility and suitability information for the Merced River upstream of McClure Reservoir and the Merced's South Fork.

-In February the Committee to Save the Kings River publishes The Kings River, a Report of its Qualities and its Future.
+In February the Committee to Save the Kings River, under its executive director Don Furman, publishes The Kings River, a Report of its Qualities and its Future.
 The report is authored by Tim Palmer.

+In September, Friends of the River hires Ronald Stork, one of the authors of this memo.
 On November 3, with the signature of President Ronald Reagan (R-CA) large portions of the Kings River upstream of Pine Flat Reservoir (81 miles) are protected by Congress as national wild & scenic rivers or a special management area (H.R.
 799, 100th Congress, Richard "Rick" Lehman, D-Fresno).
 Portions of the Kings River upstream from the reservoir had previously been protected from dams by an expired provision of the California Wild & Scenic Rivers Act from 1973 to 1978 (SB-623, George Zenovich, D-Fresno).
 In addition, on November 2, 1987, President Reagan signs H.R.
 317 to add portions of the Merced (111.5 miles) (H.R.
 317, 100th Congress, Tony Coehlo, D-Merced); and on November 29, 1987, does the same to add portions of the Kern Rivers (181 miles) (S. 247, 100th Congress, Alan Cranston, D-California) to the national wild & scenic river system.
 In all three bills, boundaries, classifications, and management plans within the national park portions of the designations is to be accomplished through updates to the park general plans.